Lebowski89/blog/content/roles.md

  ```

 I find templating more powerful than copying, as a change in a variable's value will apply to the config template referencing it, reducing the need to manually edit config files.
-With that said, when templating configs I will not replace an existing config file in the directory by default.
-It's just a safe guard in case a config file has additional entries not tracked by the Ansible template.
-I instead will remove the config file and then run the role.

-***

 ### Compose

-***

 Each role will have a compose file, containing the roles services.